INDIVIDUAL HERBS

 Intestinal Wind with hemafecia

-Contains leakage of Lung Qi, stops cough and improves the condition of the throat (Descends Lung Qi)
+Contains leakage of Lung Qi, stops coughing, improves the condition of the throat (Descends Lung Qi) and relieves Qi Stagnation in the diaphragm and chest

-Chronic cough, wheezing, and especially loss of voice
+Chronic coughing, wheezing, and especially loss of voice

 CONTRAINDICATIONS